ktorio/ktor-documentation/topics/server-serialization.md

 * Negotiating media types between the client and server.
 For this, it uses the `Accept` and `Content-Type` headers.
 * Serializing/deserializing the content in a specific format.
 Ktor supports the following formats out-of-the-box: JSON, XML, CBOR, and ProtoBuf.

+> On the client, Ktor provides the [ContentNegotiation](client-serialization.md) plugin for serializing/deserializing content.

 ## Add dependencies {id="add_dependencies"}